olaxe/docspell/README.md

 You can find all ENV settings here: https://github.com/olaxe/docspell/blob/main/Dockerfile

 For the moment, work is still in progress so don't use for production.
-It should be finished by end of March 2021.

 If you want to test it, list of settings you need for a first startup:
 - DOCSPELL_DB_TYPE="mariadb"